-The NMF is divided into five categories, which include: Large Projects (awards up to \$100,000); Small and Simple Projects (awards up to \$20,000); Tree Fund (trees provided to neighborhood groups to plant along residential planting strips); Small Sparks Fund (awards up to \$1,000); and Management and Project Development (consultation and technical assistance to neighborhood groups, coordination of the application and award process, and monitoring of funded projects).
+Since 1997, the NMF has been divided into five categories, which include Large Projects (awards between \$15,000 and \$100,000); Small and Simple Projects (awards of \$15,000 or less); Tree Fund (trees provided to neighborhood groups to plant along residential planting strips); Neighborhood Outreach (one-time awards up to \$750 to help neighborhood-based organizations with membership expansion or leadership development); and Management and Project Development (consultation and technical assistance to neighborhood groups, coordination of the application and award process, and monitoring of funded projects).
 The NMF is housed in, and primarily staffed by, the Department of Neighborhoods.
 Staff are also located in, and funded by, the Department of Parks and Recreation and the Seattle Department of Transportation.

-The 2010 Adopted Budget abrogates two positions in the Neighborhood Matching Fund to assist in balancing the overall General Subfund.
+The 2010 Proposed Budget reduces staffing levels in the Neighborhood Matching Fund to assist in balancing the overall General Subfund.
 The NMF program is undergoing a variety of process improvements and program changes to streamline administrative functions, improve customer service, and create staffing efficiencies, all of which help mitigate impacts of this staffing reduction.
-One of the changes includes combining the program formerly named Neighborhood Outreach Fund with the newly named Small Sparks Program.
-This programmatic change has a no net impact on the Neighborhood Matching Fund..

-The 2010 Adopted Budget does not reduce funding for NMF projects.
+The 2010 Proposed Budget does not reduce funding for NMF projects.